2015 was a rough year for Fuhu Inc.

 Supplier capacity management helps businesses prepare for inevitable disruptions by analyzing and proactively mitigating supplier capacity risks.
 It involves gathering supplier intelligence at the company, product, part, and process level in order to detect capacity disruptions before they happen.
 Supplier relationship management will prevent critical communication breakdowns.
 Such proactive risk mitigation processes can help businesses avoid a fate like Fuhu’s.

-- Children’s Tablet Maker Fuhu Files for Bankruptcy, Agrees to Sale to Mattel
+- Children’s Tablet Maker Fuhu Files for Bankruptcy, Agrees to Sell to Mattel

 - Fuhu’s Fight with Foxconn Could Hit Holiday Sales